You can help us achieve carbon neutrality by 2030.

 - Shop local businesses.
 The Village and surrounding neighborhoods are full of locally-owned businesses - everything from cleaners ad pharmacies to restaurants and bike shops.
 Keep local in mind when choosing where to shop!

 - Shop at the Claremont Farmers Markets.
-Do you go to the store to by produce, hummus, bread, flowers, honey, jam, or dried fruit?
+Do you go to the store to buy produce, hummus, bread, flowers, honey, jam, or dried fruit?
 Try buying these things and much more at Claremont's weekly Sunday morning farmers' market in the Village or other markets throughout the year.

 - Host a BYO event.
 Suggest or require that attendees bring their own dining ware.

 - Buy organic/local/fair trade/seasonal.
 Buying organic, local, fair trade, and seasonal reduces many of the negative impacts of food production.

 - Buy in bulk and reduce packaging.
 Stay away from individually-packaged items and reuse plastic bags to buy in bulk.
 This reduces waste and often cost!